n76/PeerVue/README.md

 ### Customization

 The resources/config.json file contains number of configuration items.
-These include the default PeerTube instance to connect to and definitions of the content to display.
+This includes the definitions of the queries used to display the default content.
 See the [PeerTube API documentation](https://docs.joinpeertube.org/api-rest-reference.html) details on the queries used.